 Paying your mortgage with a check sent from your credit card issuer would be treated as a cash advance and would incur the same fees and interest.

 The Impact on Your Credit Score

-Make sure you have enough available credit to process your mortgage payment and any fees charged.
-Otherwise, the transaction may be declined and you may face additional fees.
-Keep in mind that charging your mortgage payment could raise your credit utilization and impact your credit score, particularly if you don’t have a high credit limit on your credit card.
-Your credit score may recover from points lost due to high credit utilization once you pay your balance down and leave it below 30 percent of your credit limit.
+Charging your mortgage payment could raise your credit utilization and impact your credit score, particularly if you don’t have a high credit limit on your credit card.
+Your credit score may recover from points lost due to high credit utilization once you pay your balance down and leave it below 30% of your credit limit.